d1h1r1/Mercury_A1_docs/5-BasicApplication/5.2-ApplicationUse/5.2.1-myStudio/1-myblockly/7-program.md

-Edit a program that controls the color change of the LED light at the end of the robotic arm
+Edit a program that controls the color change of the LED light at the end of the robotic arm.

 <img src="..\..\..\..\resources\5-BasicApplication\5.2-ApplicationUse\5.2.1-mystudio\1-myblockly\images\7\1.png"  />